 Bobbie Ruth Langley

-In 2013, Bobbie Ruth and Bill Langley founded Life Cycle Pet Cremation, Inc. (see Our Company for the full story).
-In preparation, the couple traveled to Kansas City, MO where they trained with Steve Rohleder of Therm-Tec and Pet Cremation Services (PCS).
+In 2013 Bobbie Ruth and Bill Langley founded Life Cycle Pet Cremation, Inc. (see Our Company for the full story).
+In preparation they traveled to Kansas City, MO where they trained with Steve Rohleder of Therm-Tec and Pet Cremation Services (PCS).
 In addition, Bobbie Ruth travelled to Rochester, NY where she worked with the staff of Pets at Peace by Harris Funeral Home.

-In January 2017, Bobbie Ruth assumed full owership of Life Cycle when the couple divorced.
-(They remain very good friends, and Bill still provides assistance transporting pets as well as advice regarding the facility.)
-Then in December, the company began doing business as (dba) Radiant Heart After-Care for Pets.
+In January 2017 Bobbie Ruth assumed full ownership of Life Cycle when the couple divorced.
+(They remain very good friends, and Bill still provides advice regarding the facility.)
+In December 2017 the company began doing business as (dba) Radiant Heart After-Care for Pets.